withmonumental/docs/src/guides/smartContracts.md

 ---
 # This is the title of the article
-title: Smart Contracts
+title: Edition types
 pageInfo: false
 # This is the icon of the page
 # icon: page
 # This control sidebar order
 order: 4
 # Set author
-author: Ms.Hope
+# author: Monumental Team
 # Set writing time
 date: 2020-01-01
 # A page can have multiple categories